JensRantil/jensrantil.github.io/content/posts/2023-11-06_my-simplicity-toolkit/index.md

 [boring-tech]: https://boringtechnology.club
 [golang]: https://go.dev

-## A note on pragmatism

-Choosing X over Y is about preference, not a rule.
-I think the software we are building should have the same level of complexity as the business problems we are solving; By focusing on simplicity first, we work with simple constructs allowing us to gradually introduce complexity into our software.

-I am sure there are cases where larger interfaces are needed, where Kubernetes is a good platform to use instead of a managed service, etc. IMO, it just should not be our go-to solutions.

 ## My Simplicity Toolkit

 There are many nuggets in Hickey's talk, but one of my favorites is the slide